nhorton06/DBDPrediction/README.md

 ### Solution

 This project is a machine learning web application that predicts a survivor's probability of escaping in Dead by Daylight using a PyTorch neural network.
-The system accepts inputs such as survivor gender, prestige level, items brought, map characteristics, and player statistics (bloodpoints), then outputs a probability score between 0-100% indicating the likelihood/confidence of the model's outcome of escape or death.
-The application is delivered as a Flask web app with a user-friendly interface deployed through a container on Docker, making it accessible to both technical and non-technical users.
-The model was trained on my personal killer gameplay data to learn patterns that correlate with successful escapes.
+The system accepts inputs such as survivor characteristics, prestige level, items and add-ons, map information, perks (exhaustion, chase, and other perks), and player statistics (bloodpoints), then outputs a probability score between 0-100% indicating the likelihood of escape or sacrifice.
+The application is delivered as a Flask web app with a user-friendly, categorized interface deployed through Docker, making it accessible to both technical and non-technical users.
+The model automatically trains on startup using the provided CSV data, ensuring it's always up-to-date with the latest gameplay patterns.

 ## 2) System Overview